marianosimone/take-a-look/quotes.md

 About the "Peter Principle"

 > When I speak about the banality of evil, I do so only on the strictly factual level (...)
 He was not stupid.
 It was thoughtlessness.
 Something by no means identical to stupidity (...).
-Such remoteness from reality can wreak more havoc than all the evil instincts taken togeter.
+Such remoteness from reality can wreak more havoc than all the evil instincts taken together.

 Hannah Arendt, "Eichmann in Jerusalem: Report of the Banality of Evil"